waze96/LSDS_Spark_Lab2/README.md

 	cat part-* | awk 'BEGIN {FS=","; OFS=" "}{print $NF,$1}' | tr -d '()' | sort -n -r | head

-[!!]
-I execute two times to see the diferences between remove the # or not
-	 Because I think that # is a significant symbol in twitter, so the results differ a little bit.

 #### TOP 10 BiGrams Spanish without HASHTAGS